riban-bw/jackmidiola/README.md

 ## Usage

 Running `jackmidiola` without command-line parameters will start the application using the default configuration.
-It will listen for JACK MIDI commands on its MIDI input port and send messages to OLAd.
+It will listen for JACK MIDI commands on its MIDI input port and send messages to OLA.

 Use `jackmidiola -h` to see command-line options: